1. PERSONAL FINANCE

 Key Takeaways:

-• Debit cards let you pay for things by withdrawing money from your bank account.
+• Debit cards let you pay for purchases by withdrawing money from your bank account.

-• Credit cards let you pay for things by advancing the money and then you repay the card issuer.
+• Credit cards let you pay for purchases by advancing the money and then you repay the card issuer.

-Before the advent of the self-service payment card readers, cashiers would regularly ask “Will you be paying with debit or credit?”
+Before self-service payment card readers appeared in stores everywhere, cashiers would regularly ask, “Will you be paying with debit or credit?”
+But it’s still worth considering the question, since credit and debit cards work differently, despite their similar appearance.

-We’ll explain the basic difference between these two types of payment cards and how you might want to use them for different types of purchases.
+Let’s discuss the basic difference between these two types of payment cards and why you might want to use them for different types of purchases.

 Some people think credit cards are too great of a temptation and prefer to stick with debit cards or other alternatives.
-Others like the “freedom” of credit cards and use them to accumulate points and build credit.
-Regardless of which type, most of us carry at least one type of payment card.
-It’s more convenient than cash and checks, and the transaction shows up soon after you swipe your card.
+Others like the flexibility of credit cards and use them to accumulate rewards (like travel points or cash back) and build credit.
+Most of us carry at least one type of payment card.
+They’re more convenient than cash and checks, and the transaction shows up on your account soon after you swipe your card.

 A generation ago, it wasn’t that unusual to be out at a movie with friends or at the register with a cart full of groceries and realize that you didn’t have enough cash with you to cover the bill.
 But today, you’d probably just pull out a debit or credit card and not think anything of it.